NiniiGit/argo-rollouts-example/argo-traffic-management-demo/README.md

 The `demo-nginx` name is the rollout object name, not the helm package name.
 Don't get confused.

 5. If you look at the above command output, you could see the rollout object has been created with the given replicas (1).
-Since this is the first rivision, there will not be any canary replicaset.
+Since this is the first revision, there will not be any canary replicaset.
 Now you can update the image tag in `values.yaml` and run a `helm upgrade` to update the rollout object.

 `helm upgrade demo-nginx -n ic-demo ./ic-demo`